era-emuha/profile/README.md

 ---

-## Why do you need a portfolio? ☝️
+## Why do you need a simplefolio profile? ☝️

 - Professional way to showcase your work
 - Increases your visibility and online presence